-- Register before conducting the business of consultant lobbying. - Provide the required information about the consultant lobbyist at registration. - Submit accurate Quarterly Information Returns on time, including client names and any changes and updates to the registrant's information on the Register. - Provide information to the Registrar as specified in an Information Notice.
+- Register before conducting the business of consultant lobbying. - Provide the required information about the consultant lobbyist at registration. - Submit accurate Quarterly Information Returns on time, including client names (or a nil return) and any changes and updates to the registrant's information on the Register. - Provide information to the Registrar as specified in an Information Notice.